-A second development underscores this possibility: the publication in 1966 of a reproduction of a document known as Joseph Smith's "Grammar and Alphabet of the Egyptian Language."
-Until recently this document was available to only a few scholars at the Archives of the Church of Jesus Christ of Latter-day Saints, Salt Lake City, Utah.
-However, Jerald Tanner of Salt Lake City managed to obtain a microfilm of this document and published enlarged prints from this film.
-This reproduction, if of an authentic original, demonstrates significant connections between some words in it and identical words used by Joseph Smith in his interpretations accompanying the three facsimiles as published in 1842.
-It follows that if modern Egyptologists have or might yet clearly establish the inaccuracy of Joseph's interpretations of the three facsimiles, and if further research confirms the link already observed between Joseph's facsimile interpretations and his "Grammar and Alphabet of the Egyptian Language," then the reliability of the Book of Abraham as a translation of ancient records could no longer safely be maintained.
+A second development underscores this possibility: the publication in 1966 of a reproduction of a document known as Joseph Smith's "Alphabet and Grammar of the Egyptian Language."
+Until recently, this document was available to only a few scholars at the archives of the Church of Jesus Christ of Latter-day Saints, Salt Lake City, Utah.
+However, Jerald Tanner of Salt Lake City managed to obtain a microfilm of this document and published enlarged prints from this film.9 This reproduction, if of an authentic original, demonstrates significant connections between some words in it and identical words used by Joseph Smith in his interpretations accompanying the three facsimiles as published in 1842.
+It follows that if modern Egyptologists have or might yet clearly establish the inaccuracy of Joseph's interpretations of the three facsimiles, and if further research confirms the link already observed between Joseph's facsimile interpretations and his "Alphabet and Grammar of the Egyptian Language," then the reliability of the Book of Abraham as a translation of ancient records could no longer safely be maintained.

 The third development has implications largely for the future.
 This is the widespread dissemination of splendid reproductions of the recently discovered eleven Egyptian papyri.
 At least two of these clearly relate to the Book of Abraham facsimiles first published by Joseph Smith.
-This relationship is all the more firmly established by the presence, among the papyri, of a certificate of sale of the papyri to Mr. A. Combs by L. C. Bidamon, Emma Smith Bidamon and Joseph Smith III, dated May 26, 1856.
-This certificate, both in content and in signatures, appears to be authentic.
-The significance of the distribution of these documents is that now, more information than ever is available for Egyptologists' translation and further comparison with Joseph Smith's facsimiles and his "Egyptian Grammar and Alphabet."
+This relationship is all the more firmly established by the presence, among the papyri, of a certificate of sale of the papyri to Mr. A. Combs by L. C. Bidamon, Emma Smith Bidamon, and Joseph Smith III, dated May 26, 1856.
+10 This certificate, both in content and in signatures, appears to be authentic.
+The significance of the distribution of these documents is that now more information than ever is available for Egyptologists' translation and further comparison with Joseph Smith's facsimiles and his "Egyptian Alphabet and Grammar."
 Should this occur, and should their translations of these ancient papyri be published, evidence of great consequence would then bear upon a fuller assessment of the relative merits of the Book of Abraham as representative of either his (Abraham's) writings or of writings about him.

-If the present-day Egyptologists' work on these ancient papyri tends to confirm the conclusions of their 1912 predecessors, proponents of the Book of Abraham will be drawn to a revision of their present estimate of the meaning
+If the present-day Egyptologists' work on these ancient papyri tends to confirm the conclusions of their 1912 predecessors, proponents of the Book of Abraham will be drawn to a revision of their present estimate of the meaning and nature of Joseph Smith's work on this publication.
+Indeed, one real possibility in that case would be that the Book of Abraham is not a translation at all, in the sense of transferring ideas from the Egyptian to the English language.

-&lt;sup>9Modern Microfilm Company, Joseph Smith's Egyptian Alphabet and Grammar.
-Salt Lake City, 1966.
+9. Modern Microfilm Company, Joseph Smith's Egyptian Alphabet and Grammar (Salt Lake City, 1966).

-&lt;sup>10The full text of this certificate was published in Dialogue: A Journal of Mormon Thought, Vol. 2, No. 4, Winter, 1967, p.
-52n.
+10. The full text of this certificate was published in Dialogue: A Journal of Mormon Thought 2, no. 4 (Winter 1967): 52n.